AdrianSandu92/Manual-Testing-Project/README.md

   - Forgot password function is actually generate new password
   - Users can create accounts with less than 8 characters on password field

- The complete bug reports can be found here: [Bugs.pdf](https://github.com/AdrianSandu92/Manual-Testing-Project/blob/main/files/Bugs.pdf)
+ The complete bug reports generated from Jira can be downloaded here: [Bugs.pdf](https://github.com/AdrianSandu92/Manual-Testing-Project/blob/main/files/Bugs.pdf)

 ## 1.7 Test Completion